-Allied Composite Technologies LLC is owned and managed by a team of senior executives with extensive backgrounds in research, marketing, manufacturing, and product development at Fortune 500 companies operating globally.
-This team is highly skilled in product development and materials technology.
+Allied Composite Technologies LLC was founded by a team of senior executives with extensive backgrounds in research, marketing, manufacturing, and product development at global Fortune 500 companies.
+This team was created to take advantage of highly developed skills in product development and materials technology, and use those capabilities to assist our clients.
+In December 2018, Al Murray and Tom Russell elected to retire, and Fred Deans is continuing as the owner and manager of the company.

 Frederick (Fred) Deans has over 40 years’ of sales/marketing, technical service, manufacturing, business development, and business management experience at companies like General Electric and Pittsburgh Plate Glass (PPG) working in the automotive, architectural, and industrial market segments.